27 Best Hostels in Spain - All Cities, Beach Hostels and the coolest Itinerary to take

 1. The Boc Palma Hostel – Youth Hostel

-Tiles, high ceilings and beautiful decoration are not the only good things about staying at this hostel.
+Tiles, high ceilings and beautiful decoration aren’t the only good things about this hostel.

-The Boc Palma Hostel – Youth Hostel is close to the main station and well connected by public transport to the city center.
+The Boc Palma Hostel is close to the main station and well connected by public transport to the city center.

-Perfect if you are arriving from the airport and want to move around the island with public transportation.
+Perfect if you’re arriving from the airport and want to move around the island by bus and train.

 Note: don’t miss their terrace.
-It is a great spot for chilling after a long beachy day.
+Great spot to chill after a long beachy day.

 Book The Boc Palma Hostel here